colinaut/action-table/README.md

   * Checkboxes based on checked status.

 ### Filtering
 Filtering is done via the public filterTable() method.
 You can trigger this with javascript or better just use the action-table-filters element to set up controls.
 If the filter hides all results, the table automatically show a message indicating "No Results" along with a button to reset the filters.
 If on load all results are filtered out then it will automatically reset the filters.
+By adding the `store` attribute to the action-table it will store the sort and filters in localStorage.
 This protects against odd filter conditions in localStorage or URLparams.

 ## Action Table Filters